Rhedhead0621/hw3_hojdila/Welcome_Read_Me_First.md

 - Use Python to Webscrape data to use with a chatbot
 - Develop a chatbot that interacts with information from the data

 Data Needs and Sources
 -----------------------
 - Python
-- Chatbot platform such as Landbot
+- Chatbot platform such as Landbot - decided to remain within Python and use NLTK

 Challenges and Reality Checks
 -----------------------------
 - Webscraping data requiring login information is challenging, especially when I'm finally successful entering my email address and selecting the "Next" button through the code, only to get to a Google login requirement needing to text my cell phone and enter a random texted number

 - Another idea was taking information from a PDF, and using the text information for the chatbot - this requires OCR (Optical Character Recognition) within Python (I thought Python would magically know an A was an A, not a picture of an A...)